 Being healthy and exercising seems to be the top of the hit list on new years resolutions.
-Each and every year.
-People makes promises for a new them, dozens of new books hit the shelves on new diets, new tips, new products.
+Each and every year but can you keep up being healthy all year round?
+People make promises for a new them, dozens of new books hit the shelves on new diets, new tips, new products.
 Gym memberships are flogged like crazy with new people signing up by the truckload.
 Everyone wants to turn over a new leaf.
-It may seem like I am dissing the whole new year’s resolutions (I think I did that in my post about making resolutions to be more awesome this year) but I am not.
+It may seem like I am dissing the whole new year’s resolutions (I think I did that in my post about making resolutions to be more awesome this year but I am not.
 It is great that people see it as an opportunity to get their butt into gear and lose weight or eat right or just start looking after themselves.
 I generally need a good old detox after the holiday period.
 I have generally consumed enough wine to fill at least 1 or 2 wine barrels and my poor body needs a good break.
 Perfect opportunity to have a break until it’s my birthday late January and I generally can’t help but enjoy myself again.

 Point is, I like to look after my health all year round.
 I like to eat well, maintain my exercise and look after myself ALL the time, not just for a few weeks or months and then get bored.
 Life change requires a lot of commitment and if you are not in the habit of a healthy lifestyle it can be hard to stick to it.
 I should know.
 It took me a while to get on board but once you are in the swing of it (currently going strong 9 years now) you realise how great it makes you feel and how much better your body is at doing what you love.
 Plus when I eat the cheesy fries or drink the wine I don’t get the guilts.